henry2004y/PIC1D/README.md

 # Side notes

-1. JIT is smart enough to handle ^2 as simple multiplication.
+1. JIT is smart enough to handle `^2` as simple multiplication.
+In fact, what really happens underneath is that during the compilation phase, `^` will be converted into multiplications, as is the case in [Julia](https://github.com/JuliaLang/julia/blob/bf534986350a991e4a1b29126de0342ffd76205e/base/math.jl#L922-L929) for power less than or equal to 3.
-2. rotate3d should be set only at the beginning, otherwise it will significantly affect the performance.
+2. `rotate3d` should be set only at the beginning, otherwise it will significantly affect the performance.

 # Copyrights